bertt/3dtilesrenderer-outline-plugin/blog/3dtilesrendererjs-plugins.md

 **BabylonJS** is a game-oriented 3D engine.
 The `3d-tiles-renderer` package has a BabylonJS adapter that wraps the core rendering logic.
 Developers who have existing BabylonJS scenes can load 3D Tiles into them without switching rendering engines.

-**Cesium Ion** content can be streamed through the library using the `CesiumIonAuthPlugin`.
-This means assets hosted on Cesium Ion — terrain, photogrammetry, city models — become accessible from any Three.js application, not only from CesiumJS.

 **Giro3D** uses 3DTilesRendererJS internally to handle 3D Tiles layers.
 Giro3D is a GIS-focused visualisation library built on Three.js that supports local coordinate reference systems, which is useful for Dutch datasets that use the RD New projection.

 In all these cases, the core rendering logic is the same.
 Only the outer integration layer changes.